On This Page

 These centres support the dynamic research culture of the faculty, and are at the forefront of its linkage to industry, the professions, and the broader community.

-Research Manager, Ann Hobson is the first point of contact for Faculty-specific information, advice and support for prospective research students.
+Contact us for faculty-specific information, advice and support for prospective research students.